unconst/boltzmann/README.md

 ## Incentive Mechanism Explained

-The incentive mechanism in **BISTRO** ensures that miners are rewarded for authentic and beneficial contributions to the model's training.
+The incentive mechanism in **boltzmann** ensures that miners are rewarded for authentic and beneficial contributions to the model's training.
 By basing rewards on the **cosine similarity** between the miners' updates and the validators' gradients, we promote alignment of miners' efforts with the overall training objectives.

 ### Key Points